Record 96,000 Japan households receive rent support amid pandemic

 A record 96,000 households have received rent support from the government due to falling incomes amid the novel coronavirus pandemic, welfare ministry data showed Thursday.

-About 109,000 applications for rent support were submitted between April and August, of which around 96,000, or 88 percent, were approved, according to the Health, Labor and Welfare Ministry.
+About 109,000 applications for rent support were submitted between April and August, of which around 96,000, or 88%, were approved, according to the Health, Labor and Welfare Ministry.

-The program originally targeted displaced workers, but the government relaxed conditions in April to cover people whose incomes had fallen due to lost working hours amid the pandemic.
+The program originally targeted workers who have lost their jobs, but the government relaxed conditions in April to cover people whose incomes had fallen due to lost working hours amid the pandemic.

 To qualify for rent support, an applicant must have lost a job within the previous two years or incurred a decline in income for unavoidable reasons, have lower income and savings than benchmarks, and be seeking employment.